 Read the complete guide to P3 here: HCG Diet Phase 3 Transition and Stabilization Phase.

 Hcg Diet Phase 4 (P4): The Lifelong Maintenance Phase

 Phase 4 of the Hcg Diet Plan is the post-everything phase, where the dieter is no longer a dieter.
 They have successfully transitioned from the restrictions of phase 2 and phase 3, into every day healthy living at their new healthy weight.
 This phase requires health and wellness habits that are learned during the previous 3 phases of the Hcg diet plan.

 Tips for maintaining weight loss at the start of Phase 4: Have a plan that covers the basic implementation healthy eating and movement into every day living.
 For example; continue to eat mostly as you would during Phase 3, with minimal foods that are not allowed during that phase.
 Also, continue to weigh your portions and read labels to avoid unhealthy serving sizes and ingredients that potentially slow the metabolism and put weight on.
 Being aware of labels and continuing to monitor the amounts of food eaten, are a key strategy to maintaining weight loss.

 In addition, this is an excellent time to increase physical activity.
 Some studies show that as little as 20 minutes of movement each morning, are sufficient for maintaining weight loss.
 If you are not fond of going to the gym and trudging along on a treadmill, consider taking up a new hobby: join a sports team, take up yoga, or learn to play a new sport such as golf.
 Another tip is choosing activities that require a partner, since this can make the activity more fun and also require a sense of accountability- key tactics for establishing healthy activity.

 Questions about the Hcg Diet Phases?
-Ask our coaches in the Hcg Diet Forum.
+Ask our expert coaches in the Hcg Diet Forums.